-One of the largest art museums in Germany, the Bavarian National Museum is home to an enormous display of European artefacts, dating from late antiquity to the early 20th century, much of which originates from the private collection of the Wittelsbach family.
+One of the largest art museums in Germany, the Bavarian National Museum is home to an enormous display of European artifacts, dating from late antiquity to the early 20th century, much of which originates from the private collection of the Wittelsbach family.
 The exhibitions fill more than forty rooms spread over three floors.

 One of the most striking parts of the museum is its extensive collection of Nativity scenes.
-Handcrafted and dating from the 15th to 19th centuries, you can see everything from nativities created in precious materials to ones including monkeys, crocodiles and hippopotamuses.
+Handcrafted and dating from the 15th to 19th centuries, you can see everything from nativities created in precious materials to ones including monkeys, crocodiles, and hippopotamuses.